DomasB/polito-log/DEPLOYMENT.md

 ### 6. Set Up Railway Services for CI/CD

-For GitHub Actions to work correctly, you need to:
+For GitHub Actions to work correctly:

+1. **Connect GitHub Repository to Railway:**
-1. In Railway dashboard, go to each service (backend/frontend)
+   - In Railway dashboard, go to Project Settings
+   - Click on "Deployments" tab
+   - Ensure your GitHub repository is connected
+   - This allows Railway CLI to auto-detect the project from GitHub Actions

+2. **Verify Service Names:**
+   - Go to each service (backend/frontend)
-2. Click on Settings → General
+   - Click on Settings → General
-3. Note the **Service ID** or ensure services are named exactly:
+   - Ensure services are named exactly:
      - `backend` for backend service
      - `frontend` for frontend service

-The GitHub Actions workflows reference these service names.
+   - The GitHub Actions workflows reference these service names

+3. **Important - Monorepo Configuration:**
+   - Both services should have empty Root Directory in Railway dashboard
+   - The `railway.json` files handle the monorepo structure
+   - Railway will build from project root and use paths specified in railway.json

 ### 7. Configure Service Domains